opendatabio/opendatabio/README.md

 The image manipulation (thumbnails, etc) is done with Imagemagick version 6.
 Version 7 is not available on most Linux distributions official repositories, and is therefore not supported at the moment.

+Pandoc is used to translate LaTeX code used in the bibliographic references.
+It is not necessary for the installation, but it is suggested for a better user experience.
+The minimum Pandoc version supported is 1.10.

 The software is being developed and extensively tested using PHP 7.1.5, Apache 2.4.25, MySQL 10.1.22-MariaDB and ImageMagick 6.9.8.
 If you have trouble or questions about other softwares or versions, please contact our team using the Github repository.